redadoo/ImGuiCrossPlatform/README.md

 ## About

 ImGuiCrossPlatform is a project aimed at facilitating cross compilation for the [ImGui](https://github.com/ocornut/imgui) library on windows and linux using cmake.

+## Features

+*  Cross-compile linux/Windows imgui library
+*  Demo application

+## Features in development

+* Cross-compile image struct to use in imgui

 ## Prerequisites
 * Linux: